igemsoftware2020/UC-Davis/TUTORIAL.md

 13. promoter\_size: the length of the promoters in the fasta file
 14. number\_of\_sequences: the number of promoters in the fasta file
 15. model: the model used by meme to find motifs ('oops', 'zoops', or 'anr')
-16. markov\_order: The markov order meme uses to analyze the seqeunces
+16. markov\_order: The markov order meme uses to analyze the sequences
 	- will always be 0 in memeOP, will be dependent on user in markov\_memeOP
 17. iterations: The number of iterations used to calculate the average performance of each motif in the condenseddata format